webability-go/analytics/README.md

   // Creates a UUID if we need one
   UUID := analytics.UUID()
+  UA.SetUUID(UUID)

+  // sets geo (optional, recommended), generally based on the IP of the visitor UA.SetGeoID("JP")   // japan

   // When you need to fire an event:
-  UA.Event("event-category", "event-action", "event-label", <event-value>, UUID)
+  UA.Event("event-category", "event-action", "event-label", <event-value>)

   // do something...
 }